Ranking the 29 strikers signed by Newcastle United under Mike Ashley

-Still, he’s done what you would expect a £5million striker to do and Rafa Benítez seems to trust him – and who am I to doubt a man that won Djimi Traore a Champions League medal.
+Still, he did what you would expect a £5million striker to do and Rafa Benítez seemed to trust him for a bit – and who am I to doubt a man that won Djimi Traore a Champions League medal?

-Just 10 different players have scored a Premier League hat-trick for Newcastle, and in amongst Les Ferdinand, Peter Beardsley and Alan Shearer sits Leon Best.
+Just 10 different players have scored a Premier League hat-trick for Newcastle, and in among Les Ferdinand, Peter Beardsley and Alan Shearer sits Leon Best.